Coordinated Stress-Structure Self-Organization in Granular Packing

-{\bf Conclusions}\\ To conclude, we simulated isotropic (ISO) and anisotropic (ANISO) compressions of two-dimensional disc systems of interparticle friction coefficients, $0.01\leq\mu\leq10.0$, to study and quantify the local relation between stress and structure during their self-organization.
-The local structure was characterized through the cell orders and orientation and cell stresses were defined.
-We have reported the following.
-1. The PDFs of the cell stress ratios at each order $n$, $h(n)=(\sigma_1^c-\sigma_2^c)/(\sigma_1^c+\sigma_2^c)$, scaled by their means, $\bar{h}(n)$, collapse onto a single curve that is independent of $n$, $\mu$, and packing process.
-This curve is fitted well by a Weibull PDF.
-The cell stress ratios of all the cells, scaled by the mean stress ratio collapses onto one curve.
-2. The mean stress ratio at cell order $n$, decreases with $n$ and increases with $\mu$, independently of the packing process.
-3. The cell orientations, quantified by the directions of the major axes of their equivalent ellipses, clearly align along the major principal cell stress directions.
-4. Excepting the relatively rounded $3$-disc cells, the cells stress-orientation correlation is roughly independent of $n$, $\mu$, and packing process.
-5. A first-principles model was constructed, which shows that the correlation in 4 is governed by cell stability to contact sliding. \\ These results have several important implications.
-The overall collapse of the PDFs of $\hat{h}$ for all $n$ to a Weibull PDF form is yet unexplained, but this observation should encourage a search for a fundamental model to derive it.
-A similar PDF governs threshold stresses for opening of microcracks and an analogy between contact breaking and microcrack opening might lead to such a model.\\ The strong local correlation between cell and stress orientations is direct evidence for the cooperative stress-structure self-organization on the particle scale during quasistatic dynamics and this correlation. \\ Significantly, this calls into question continuum linear stress field theories for granular media, which assume independence of the medium's constitutive properties of the stress.
-Our results show clearly that, on applying boundary stress, the local structure re-organizes, which must modify the local constitutive properties.
-The dependence of the constitutive properties on the local stress makes the stress field equations nonlinear \cite{Bletal2015}, suggesting that a new theory, based on local micromechanics, is required for describing stress transmission in granular media.
+{\bf Conclusions}: To conclude, to study and quantify the local relation between stress and structure during the self-organization of granular systems, we simulated isotropic (ISO) and anisotropic (ANISO) compressions of several two-dimensional disc systems of interparticle friction coefficients in the range $0.01\leq\mu\leq10.0$.
+The local structure was characterized through the cell orders and orientations and cell stresses were defined.
+We have reported here the following.
+1. The conditional PDFs of the cell stress ratios at each order $n$, $h(n)=(\sigma_1^c-\sigma_2^c)/(\sigma_1^c+\sigma_2^c)$, collapse onto a single curve when scaled by their means, $\bar{h}(n)$.
+This master curve is fitted well by a Weibull PDF and it is independent of $n$, $\mu$, and packing protocol.
+2. A theoretical modelling of the collapse and the emergence of the Weibull distribution have been presented.
+The latter has been used to predict the transition rates of the stress ratio as cells rearrange.
+3. The mean stress ratio at cell order $n$, decreases with $n$ and increases with $\mu$, independently of the packing protocol.
+4. The cell orientations and principal cell stress directions are strongly correlated and, excepting the isotropic $3$-cells, these correlations appear to be independent of $n$, $\mu$, and packing protocol. \\ These results have several important implications.
+The independence of the collapsed conditional stress ratio PDFs of intergranular friction, a feature observed previously in collapses of the CODs~\cite{Matsushima2021-li}, is a fingerprint of self-organizations of the stress and the structure.
+The strong local correlation between the two further shows that the two self-organize cooperatively.
+Our results provide a quantitative measure of this phenomenon.
+Moreover, this feature could be universal in quasistatic granular processes and we suggest that our method be used to test for it in other systems.
+If universal, this feature would advance significantly understanding and modelling granular matter. \\